Once a time

 But, mother, no- the best cow-

-MOTHER Was!
-Was! been dry for a week. no food, no money, and no but to sell her.
+JACK'S Was!
+Was!
+SHEEEEE'S dry for a week. no food, no money, and no but to sell her.

 But mother...

 JACK'S at her!
-There are on her dugs. are flies in her eyes.
-There's a on her rump Big to be a hump-
+There are on her dugs.
+There are in her eyes.
+There's a lump on her Big to be a hump-

-JACK'S Son, no time to sit and dither, While her wither's with her- And no one a cow for a friend!
+JACK'S Son, We've no to sit and dither, While her wither with her- And no one a cow for a friend!

 LITTLE RED HOOD the woods, It's to go, I to leave, I to, though. the woods- time, and so I begin my journey.